 At this point, you're probably thinking that WordPress is the best choice, but it does have a few downsides.

 Ease of Use

 While WordPress offers the highest level of customisation, this comes with complexity, especially when using several plugins.
-Unlike the other CMS’s, WordPress requires a higher level of technical expertise to set up and to manage.
+Unlike the other platforms, WordPress requires a higher level of technical expertise to set up and to manage.
 Additionally, the ability to configure WordPress sites in different ways using themes and plugins leaves more room for error or bad practise.
-Generally speaking, WordPress needs to be set up by an experienced developer, while other CMS’s are simple, intuitive, and can be set up by almost anyone.
+Generally speaking, WordPress needs to be set up by an experienced developer, while other platforms are simple, intuitive, and can be set up by almost anyone.

-What a lot of businesses don’t realise is that WordPress, unlike the other CMS’s, isn’t managed.
+What a lot of businesses don't realise is that WordPress, unlike the alternatives, isn't managed.
 WordPress is like your mobile phone and the applications you download, where both the device and the applications need to be regularly updated to maintain optimal functionality.
 The WordPress theme and the plugins you use all need to be periodically updated or your website will slow down or stop working.
 Updating usually needs to be done by developer, as a back-up is required prior to an update in case a new version of a plugin or theme is incompatible and compromises the website.

 WordPress, unlike the others, doesn't include hosting.
 This means that you need to choose a hosting provider and connect your WordPress site to it.
 This is an additional cost to consider - but more than that, it makes seeking technical support more complicated.
 If your website crashes, you'll have to engage with more than one point of support.